How to Become a Cardiothoracic Surgeon

 After medical school, the student must pass the United States Medical Licensing Examination to legally practice medicine in any state.
 The licensed doctor is then required to complete four to five years in a general surgery residency followed by at least two years in a cardiac surgery resident or fellowship program.
 The distinctive cardiac training usually develops surgical skills that focus on a particular specialty, such as adult, pediatric, or thoracic cardiovascular surgery.
 Once these requirements have been fulfilled, the candidate is eligible to take a final examination by the American Board of Thoracic Surgery and become board-certified.

 Cardiac Surgeon Career Info

-According to the U.S. Bureau of Labor Statistics (BLS), demand for surgeons and physicians, including cardiac surgeons, is expected to increase 14% from 2014-2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), demand for surgeons and physicians, including cardiac surgeons, is expected to increase 13% from 2016-2026 (www.bls.gov).
 The BLS anticipates job growth to be spurred by increases in the elderly population and a continued expansion of services in the healthcare industry.
-Job prospects were projected to be higher for surgeons willing to practice in low-income, rural and other underserved regions.
+Job prospects were projected to be higher for surgeons willing to practice in low-income, rural, and other underserved regions.

 To become a cardiac surgeon, a bachelor's degree, medical school degree, licensure, and a residency in both general surgery and cardiac surgery must all be obtained.
-The median salary for heart surgeons was more than $340,000 in 2016, and jobs for all surgeons and physicians were expected to grow at a faster than average rate through 2024.
+The median salary for heart surgeons was almost $300,000 in 2019, and jobs for all surgeons and physicians were expected to grow at a faster than average rate through 2026.